State prepares to implement Medicaid expansion next summer, expects ‘significant’ hiring, tech resources

 Medicaid expansion will cover such adults who earn up to 138% of the federal poverty level, or about $38,295 for a family of four, said Steve Long, public information officer for the Department of Social Services.

 DSS expects around 52,000 newly eligible individuals will enroll, Long said in a written statement, “but those estimates have been exceeded in every other state that has expanded Medicaid.”

 DSS has formed a leadership team to oversee implementation and its effects on operations.
-Long expects that a “significant number of additional staff” will be needed as well as policy and system changes, such as eligibility, claims processing, reporting and accounting.
+Long expects that a “significant number of additional staff and technology resources” will be needed.

 The expansion will have an impact statewide, Weiland said, adding that the cost of uninsured South Dakotans seeking medical care gets passed onto people who have private insurance already through the overall cost of healthcare.

-Zach Marcus, campaign manager of South Dakotans Decide Healthcare, said $328 million in federal taxes will stay in South Dakota because of expanded Medicaid programs, based on calculations from figures released by the Legislative Resource Council.
+Zach Marcus, campaign manager of South Dakotans Decide Healthcare, said $328 million in federal taxes will stay in South Dakota because of expanded Medicaid programs.

 “That’s our money that we paid into taxes and aren’t receiving the benefit from,” Marcus said.
 “Those dollars stay here instead of going somewhere else.”